 - Living in a public or private place not designated for humans to live

 - Living in cars, parks, abandoned buildings, substandard housing, bus or train stations

 - Unaccompanied youth (not in the physical custody of a parent or guardian)

 - School stability - remain at their "school of origin"

 - Immediate enrollment - even without required registration documents

 - Free school meals - all homeless students automatically qualify

 - Receive educational services comparable to those provided to other students, according to the student's needs

-If you believe your student requires assistance through the district’s homeless support you may either print and fill out the form below and return it to the counselor in your child's school or, please contact the Homeless Liaison, Thom Worlund, at (360) 277-2111.
+If you believe your student requires assistance through the district’s homeless support you may either print and fill out the form below and return it to the counselor in your child's school or, please contact the McKinney-Vento Liaison, Thom Worlund, at (360) 277-2112.

 McKinney-Vento Housing Questionnaire (English)